mharoot/ElegantMarket/README.md

 #RelationChaining
 In this version of elegant it will not be allowed.
-The trade off is a better interaction with CRUD operations and a relaion.
+The trade off is a better interaction with CRUD operations and relations.